koyahatataku/2d-cutting-stock-problem/README.md

 ## NOTE

-Though this program can genates other solutions with backtracking internally,
+Though this program can generates other solutions with backtracking internally,

 by usage above user only get the first solution.